-Any regular member of the Town's Police Department, appointed subsequent to August 1, 1978, shall reside within the Town or within fifteen miles of the perimeter of the Town; provided, however, if any collective bargaining agreement entered into between the Selectmen and a Union representing the Members of the Town's Police Department, shall require the members of the Police Department appointed on or after August 1, 1978 to be residents of Sharon, the provisions of such collective bargaining agreement shall supersede the provisions of this paragraph; and provided further, such collective bargaining agreement shall apply only to those regular members of the Police Department appointed subsequent to the adoption of such collective bargaining agreement.
-This paragraph shall not apply to Police Officers appointed prior to 8/1/78 who reside outside the Town but shall apply to any such officer who changes his domicile after August 1, 1978.
+Any regular member of the Town's Police Department, appointed subsequent to August 1, 1978, shall reside within the Town or within fifteen (15) miles of the perimeter of the Town; provided, however, if any collective bargaining agreement entered into between the Selectmen Board and a Union representing the Members of the Town's Police Department, shall require the members of the Police Department appointed on or after August 1, 1978 to be residents of Sharon, the provisions of such collective bargaining agreement shall supersede the provisions of this paragraph; and provided further, such collective bargaining agreement shall apply only to those regular members of the Police Department appointed subsequent to the adoption of such collective bargaining agreement.
+This paragraph shall not

-- 9-3 WRITTEN EXAMINATION NOT REQUIRED Each applicant for the position of patrolman who is a graduate of the Criminal Justice Training Council Academy, established by the Massachusetts Criminal Justice Training Council pursuant to G.L.
-Chaper 6-A, Section 18, or has equivalent training satisfying the requirements of said council, shall not be required to take the written examination provided for in 9-2 hereof. - 9-4 POLICE SELECTION REVIEW COMMITTEE At least seven days before the final date for applications, the Board of Selectmen shall cause to be assembled a Police Selection Review Committee to be comprised of the following members: - a) Chief of Police; - b) Chairman of the Board of Selectmen; - c) President of the Sharon Police Association; - d) Chairman of the Personnel Board; and - e) Representative of the Affirmative Action Committee - f) Town resident proficient in personnel administration. - 9-5 DUTY OF POLICE SELECTION REVIEW COMMITTEE It shall be the duty of the Committee to review applications, administer a written examination, conduct preliminary oral interviews, and make recommendations to the Board of Selectmen of the five most qualified candidates to be considered for permanent appointment.
-In the event that more than one vacancy shall exist, one additional candidate will be recommended to the Board of Selectmen by the Review Committee for each additional vacancy. - 9-6 APPOINTMENT Within fourteen days after receipt of the Police Selection Review Committee's report of recommendations, the Board of Selectmen shall hold final oral interviews with those recommended candidates.
-Based upon these interviews the Board of Selectmen shall indicate the person(s) out of the five who they feel are the most qualified candidate(s).
+- apply to Police Officers appointed prior to August 1, 1978 who reside outside the Town but shall apply to any such officer who changes his domicile after August 1, 1978. - 9-3 WRITTEN EXAMINATION NOT REQUIRED Each applicant for the position of patrolman officer who is a graduate of the Criminal Justice Training Council Academy, established by the Massachusetts Criminal Justice Training Council pursuant to G.L.
+Chaper 6-A, Section 18 Municipal Police Training Committee Academy, or has equivalent training satisfying the requirements of said council, shall not be required to take the written examination provided for in 9-2 hereof. - 9-4 POLICE SELECTION REVIEW COMMITTEE-At least seven (7) days before the final date for applications, the Select Board of Selectmen shall cause to be assembled a Police Selection Review Committee to be comprised of the following members: - a) Chief of Police: - b) ChairmanChairperson of the Select Board of Selectmen; - c) President of the Sharon Police Association; - d) ChairmanChairperson of the Personnel BoardHuman Resources Board; and - e) Representative of the Affirmative Action Committee - f) Town resident proficient in personnel administration. - 9-5 DUTY OF POLICE SELECTION REVIEW COMMITTEE It shall be the duty of the Committee to review applications, administer a written examination, conduct preliminary oral interviews, and make recommendations to the Select Board of Selectmen of the five most qualified candidates to be considered for permanent appointment.
+In the event that more than one (1) vacancy shall exist, one (1) additional candidate will be recommended to the Select Board of Selectmen by the Review Committee for each additional vacancy. - 9-6 APPOINTMENT Within fourteen (14) days after receipt of the Police Selection Review Committee's report of recommendations, the Select Board of Selectmen shall hold final oral interviews with those recommended candidates.
+Based upon these interviews the Select Board of Selectmen shall indicate the person(s) out of the five (5) who they feel are the most qualified candidate(s).
 However, before final appointment is officially voted upon, candidates(s) must be administered the following four exams: - a) Physical exam; - b) Psychological exam; - c) Agility test; and - d) In-depth background investigation.

-Upon satisfactory performance in all four of these exams, the Board of Selectmen shall, within fourteen days of the results, vote on appointment.
+Upon satisfactory performance in all four of these exams, the Select Board of Selectmen shall, within fourteen (14) days of the results, vote on appointment.

-Any Special Police Officer who passes the written examination required in Section 9-2 shall, so long as he remains a Special Police Officer in good standing and has not attained the age of thirty-five years, continue until he attains such age to be listed on each report of the Police Selection Review Committee to the Board of Selectmen as one of "the most qualified candidates to be considered for a permanent appointment as a patrolman".
+Any Special Police Officer who passes the written examination required in Section 9-2 shall, so long as he remains a Special Police Officer in good standing and has not attained the age of thirty-five (35) years, continue until he attains such age to be listed on each report of the Police Selection Review Committee to the Select Board of Selectmen as one of "the most qualified candidates to be considered for a permanent appointment as a patrol manofficer".